-If a landlord gives the tenant notice to end the tenancy and the tenant wants to move out sooner, the tenant must still give the landlord 21 days' written notice.
+If a landlord gives the tenant notice to end the tenancy and the tenant wants to move out sooner, the tenant must still give the landlord 21 days written notice.

-A landlord must give at least 90 days' written notice to end the tenancy, but can give less time (at least 42 days' notice) when one of the following apply:
+A landlord can currently provide a minimum 90 days' written notice to end the tenancy, but can give less time (at least 42 days' notice) when one of the following apply:

-- The property has been sold and the new buyer wants 'vacant possession (ie. no tenants) - The owner or a member of the owner's family is going to live in the property - The property is normally used as employee accommodation and is needed again for that purpose (and the fact that this might happen was stated in the tenancy agreement).
+- The property has been sold and the new buyer wants 'vacant possession (ie. no tenants) - The owner or a member of the owner's family is going to live in the property - The property is normally used as employee accommodation and is needed again for that purpose (and the fact this may happen was stated in the tenancy agreement).